ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-text/index.md

 - **contains '$'** will show 0 values
 - **contains 'gbp'** will show 1 value ['345GBP']

-You can change the default behaviour by providing your own `textCustomComparator`, which allows you to provide your own logic to decide when to include a row in the filtered results.
+You can change the default behaviour by providing your own `textMatcher`, which allows you to provide your own logic to decide when to include a row in the filtered results.

-<interface-documentation interfaceName='ITextFilterParams' names='["textCustomComparator"]' config='{"description":" ", "overrideBottomMargin":"1rem"}' ></interface-documentation>
+<interface-documentation interfaceName='ITextFilterParams' names='["textMatcher"]' config='{"description":" ", "overrideBottomMargin":"1rem"}' ></interface-documentation>

 - `filter` The applicable filter type being tested.
 One of: `equals`, `notEqual`, `contains`, `notContains`, `startsWith`, `endsWith`
-- `gridValue` The value about to be filtered.
+- `value` The value about to be filtered.
 If this column has a value getter, this value will be coming from the value getter, otherwise it is the raw value injected into the grid.
 - `filterText` The value to filter by.
 - `returns: boolean` Set to `true` if the value passes the filter, otherwise `false`.

-The following is an example of a `textCustomComparator` that mimics the current implementation of AG Grid.
+The following is an example of a `textMatcher` that mimics the current implementation of AG Grid.
 This can be used as a template to create your own.

 <snippet>
 const gridOptions = {